 - Put the .csm file you saved in a folder called

-- Insert your SD Card into your Wii, and launch MyMenuify Mod from the Homebrew Channel.
+- Launch MyMenuify Mod from the Homebrew Channel.

 - After an introduction message, it will ask you what IOS you want to use in the app.
 If you have installed cIOS, use